Alistair Te Ariki Campbell: Literary career

 In 1976, a formative experience in Campbell's life occurred when he returned to Tongareva, together with his younger brother Bill, and rediscovered his Polynesian heritage and family.
 The trip had been inspired by a letter Campbell had found in the late 1970s, written by his grandfather to Campbell and his siblings in 1933, which expressed love for them and asked them not to forget their family in Tongareva.
 He said of the return: "Suddenly, we had a family again.
 As a long-lost son, I was wept over by old ladies, wailing 'Aue!'
 I also had the clear sensation my mother was there, waiting."
 From this trip onwards he used his full name, Alistair Te Ariki Campbell.
 The middle name "Te Ariki" was part of his birth name and meant that his family was of high rank.
 He had stopped using the name after his move to New Zealand.
 His Polynesian heritage, which he had begun exploring in the 1960s, from then on became central to his writing and poetry.
 His 1980 collection, The Dark Lord of Savaiki, focussed on his ancestors through his mother's side, in particular his grandfather, and his feelings as he came to terms with his heritage.
 In 1984 he wrote a memoir, Island to Island, which traced his life through his childhood in Tongareva and his later return.

 From 1972 until 1987 Campbell was the senior editor at the New Zealand Council for Educational Research.
 From 1987 onwards, Campbell wrote full-time.
 In addition to his poetry, Campbell also wrote plays such as The Suicide (1966) and When the Bough Breaks (1970), edited a radio programme about poetry in 1958, wrote a trilogy of novels (The Frigate Bird (1989), Sidewinder (1991) and Tia (1993)), and wrote more novels for children such as Fantasy with Witches (1998).
 He also tutored creative writing, and in the late 1970s, was the President of the New Zealand PEN Centre, the New Zealand branch of PEN International.
-In 1979 he toured New Zealand with Sam Hunt, Hone Tūwhare and Jan Kemp.
+In 1979 he toured New Zealand with Sam Hunt, Hone Tuwhare and Jan Kemp.